burger

 9. The address…

-1. … for sending allows you to define the address that will be mentioned as the sender in the inbox of your recipients.
+1. … of sending allows you to define the address that will be mentioned as the sender in the recipients' inbox.

-2. … for reply allows you to receive future responses to your emails (return-path) to a different address (among the choices specified in the prerequisites above)…
+2. … of reply allows you to receive future replies to your emails (return-path) to a different address (among the choices specified in the prerequisites above)…

-• …and if you write a message in response to a reply received on this alias, the signature allowing sending with this alternative identity will be applied instead of the signature defined by default.
+• …and if you write a message following a response obtained on this alias, the signature allowing sending with this alternative identity will be applied instead of the signature defined by default.

 10. Validate with the blue Save button (if this remains grayed out, make sure all fields are filled in, especially the full name field):